modaniharsh-iiitb/simplex-algorithm/README.md

 # simplex-algorithm
-A program written in Python using NumPy that implements the simplex algorithm of solving linear programming problems.
+A program written in Python that implements the simplex algorithm of solving linear programming problems.

 ## Theory behind linear programming